tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Payment-form.md

 This dynamic payment form example is designed for testing in our sandbox environment.
 It offers a glimpse into the potential fields and features you can incorporate into your own payment forms.
 Below is an overview of its key features:

 * **Transaction Signature Generation:** The form calculates a signature string using the PayU LATAM API key, merchant ID, and various user inputs such as payment method and bank information.
-This signature is hashed using a specified algorithm (MD5, SHA, or SHA256) to ensure secure transactions.
-For more details, refer to [Signature for Payment Form]({{< ref "Payment-form.md#signature-for-payment-form" >}})
+This signature is hashed using a specified algorithm (MD5, SHA, SHA256, or HMAC-SHA256) to ensure secure transactions.
+For more details, refer to [Signature for payment form]({{< ref "Payment-form.md#signature-for-payment-form" >}})

 * **Dynamic Form Population:** Based on the selected country and account, the form populates various fields such as document types, billing information (e.g., city, state, zip code), and payer information.
 This allows the form to adjust for region-specific data requirements (e.g., CPF for Brazil or CUIT for Argentina).